microsoft/playwright/docs/api.md

 });
 await page.goto('https://example.com');
 ```

+> Notice about the window size behvior when running `headless: false`:
+> - Chromium - window frame fit the new viewport size (can be independent when using the `independentWindow` flag)
+> - Firefox - window frame is independent of the viewport size
+> - WebKit - window frame always fit the viewport size

 #### page.textContent(selector[, options])
 - `selector` <[string]> A selector to search for an element.
 If there are multiple elements satisfying the selector, the first will be picked.
 See [working with selectors](#working-with-selectors) for more details.